 QUESTION: Will the temperature peak between two data samples be recorded?
 Davis, sends data every 5 minutes and shows the minimum, maximum and average temperature with sampling every 2.5 seconds, then on a total of 120 samples.

 Battery, 10 min Temperature, Temperature_min, Temperature_max, 10 min Humidity, 10 min Pressure, 10 min Sun Irradiation, Solar_max, 10 min Rain amount.
-(All measurements are taken every 15 seconds.)
+(All measurements are taken every 15 seconds except for rain which is a cumulative time independent counter.)

 SENSIRION SENSOR RESPONSE TIME WITHOUT A FILTER CAP AND WITH 1 METER/SECOND AIR FLOW